Puerto Escondido Travel Guide

-A former investment executive turned travel writer, I author the Fodor’s Guide to Oaxaca’s Coast, Lonely Planet’s cookbook Mexico: From the Source, the Puerto Escondido Travel Essentials iPhone app (currently under redevelopment), the Puerto Escondido Travel Essentials Facebook page and have written about Oaxaca for magazines and publications such as enRoute, WestJet and TravelAgeWest.
+A former investment executive turned travel writer, I author the Fodor’s Guide to Oaxaca’s Coast, Lonely Planet’s cookbook Mexico: From the Source, the Puerto Escondido Travel Essentials iPhone app (currently under redevelopment) and the Puerto Escondido Travel Essentials Facebook page.
+I’ve also written about Oaxaca for magazines such as Conde Nast, enRoute, WestJet and TravelAgeWest.
 I want you to enjoy exploring Puerto Escondido as much as we have and have written this Puerto Escondido Guide to help you do just that.

 History of Puerto Escondido, Oaxaca

-Located south of Acapulco on the Pacific Coast in the state of Oaxaca, Puerto Escondido or “Hidden Port” hasn’t always been under the radar.
-In the late 1960s, it was actually identified by the Mexican government and the Inter-American Development Bank as one of six beautiful beach areas — along with Cancun, Huatulco, Loreto, Los Cabos and Zihuatanejo — that could be developed into tourist destinations.
+Located south of Acapulco on the Pacific Coast in the state of Oaxaca, Puerto Escondido or “Hidden Port” hasn’t always been hidden.
+In the late 1960s, it was actually identified by the Mexican government and the Inter-American Development Bank as one of six beautiful beach areas — along with Cancun, Huatulco, Loreto, Los Cabos and Zihuatanejo — that could be developed into major tourist destinations.

-After much deliberation on climate, beaches and other factors, Puerto Escondido, Cancun and Ixtapa (Zihuatanejo) were chosen to be the next, big resort destinations in Mexico, joining Acapulco on the world stage of glamorous sun-kissed resorts popular with Hollywood A-listers.
+After much deliberation on climate, beaches and other factors of the six candidate beach towns, Puerto Escondido, Cancun and Ixtapa (Zihuatanejo) were chosen to be the next, big resort destinations in Mexico.
+The idea was that they would join Acapulco on the world stage of glamorous resorts popular with Hollywood A-listers.

-The newly-formed Fonatur then set about expropriating land and developing the infrastructure of roads, airports, sewage treatment systems and electricity needed to support their vision for these new resort destinations.
+In the 1970s, the newly-formed Fonatur then set about expropriating land and developing the infrastructure of roads, airports, sewage treatment systems and electricity needed to support these new resort destinations.

-However, due to legal problems securing all of the necessary beachfront land in Puerto Escondido, Fonatur eventually abandoned its plans for Puerto Escondido and set its sights on the Bahias de Huatulco.
+However, due to legal problems securing all of the necessary beachfront land in Puerto Escondido, by the 1980s Fonatur abandoned its plans for Puerto Escondido and set its sights on the Bahias de Huatulco.

-So that explains why today, its Huatulco, rather than Puerto Escondido, that’s the largest resort destination on Mexico’s southern Oaxaca coast.
+So that explains why today, Huatulco, rather than Puerto Escondido, is the largest resort destination on Mexico’s southern Oaxaca coast.

 For many visitors, Puerto Escondido’s small size is part of its appeal.
 While other Fonatur destinations have boomed — Cancun received 6.7 million international tourists in 2017 — Puerto Escondido receives a fraction of that.
 Its total population is just 45,000.